heig-vd-dai-course/heig-vd-dai-course/11.01-ssh-and-scp/01-course-material/README.md

 > `message` field with the one displayed when you connect to the virtual for the
 > first time.
 >
-> These instructions are highly inspired by the following resource, a course
+> These instructions are highly inspired by the following resource, a teaching
-> made for the COMEM+ students:
+> unit made for the COMEM+ students:
 > <https://github.com/MediaComem/comem-archidep/blob/main/ex/azure-setup.md#question-optionally-get-your-machines-public-ssh-key>.

 #### Update and secure the virtual machine